 Peace Tree currently has the following beer available through distribution.
 Other varieties may be offered in our taproom!

 Cornucopia: Late summer brings some of the best in local produce and Joe has made the best of it with Cornucopia, his farmhouse style ale brewed with Iowa Sweet Corn.
 This was one of the first brews he made last year to appeal to the locals around Knoxville and it was met lots of enthusiasm.
 Originally, it was informally called Iowa Corn Beer.
 Over a couple of pints last spring as we were planning our fall, the name Cornucopia was thrown out, probably by Joe, and it stuck.
 It’s catchy, fun and a little silly.
 But don’t let the name fool you, this is a beer that serious beer people love!
 6.5% ABV.
-Available: Early to mid-Fall in bottles and draft.
+Available: Late Summer to Fall in bottles and draft.

 Black River Gumbo Stout: This dark deliciousness is named after the gumbo dirt of the Des Moines River bottom which nourished our Peace Tree and is now used as the surface for Knoxville’s famous Sprint Car track.
 Instead of using traditional ale yeast required of a stout, a Belgian yeast was used to add complexity.
 This stout is brewed with high quality pale malt, three roasted malts and two caramel malts.
 The dark roasted caramel malts contribute to the chocolate and toffee characteristics.
 Three varieties of hops contribute to the bitterness and aromas of this beer.
 5.5% ABV.
 Available: Winter in bottles and draft.